Gilbert Plains Legion Bantams 1965-68

 Peter Thomson

-Peter Thomson had a relatively short but outstanding baseball playing career in Manitoba.
-He started out with his hometown Miami senior team in 1945 as a 15 year old shortstop with good range in the field and speed on the bases while pitching occasionally.
-He became an outstanding pitcher after moving to Winnipeg and joining the CUAC Blues of the Winnipeg Senior League in 1953 while also playing several other positions.
-In the 1954 league semi-finals against Transcona Peter was the winning pitcher in all four CUAC victories.
-In 1955 he was the winning pitcher in the League all-star game but arm problems limited him to being primarily a position player in 1956-57.
-During this era he also played tournament ball for Miami and was a member of the Miami 1956-61 teams inducted in 2013 to the Hall of Fame.
-After the Winnipeg Senior League folded in 1958 Peter went on to a successful fastball career and later a slow pitch career while also helping to coach Little League and Senior teams to championships.
+Peter Thompson was born in Miami, Manitoba on July 8, 1930.
+Thomson had a relatively short, but outstanding, baseball career in Manitoba.
+He began playing with Miami’s senior team in 1945 as a 15-year-old shortstop who would occasionally pitch.
+Upon moving to Winnipeg and joining the CUAC (Canadian Ukrainian Athletics Centre) Blues, however, he quickly became an outstanding pitcher.
+In the 1954 semi-finals against Transcona, Thomson was the winning pitcher in all four victories.
+In 1955 he was the winning pitcher in the league all-star game, but arm problems forced him to take a more situational role for the next two years.
+During this era, he also played tournament ball for Miami, and he was a member of the Miami 1956-61 teams who were inducted into the Manitoba Baseball Hall of Fame in 2013.
+After the Winnipeg Senior Baseball League folded in 1958, Thomson went on to a successful fastball career.
+Later in life, he joined a slow pitch team, while he was also helping to coach little league and senior teams to championships.

 “Thank you, it is my pleasure to introduce Peter Thomson, into the Manitoba Baseball Hall of Fame, I have known Peter for many years, both growing up a couple miles apart just south of Miami, I also had the opportunity in 1999 to introduce his brother who played a long time and had an outstanding career in Miami, Peters baseball career was well documented in the program so I will only elaborate briefly.
 Initially he played for Miami in the league in Carman where he played for a number of years.
 After he did his journalism school at Carelton University he moved back to Winnipeg in 1953, to work for the Winnipeg Free Press, at that time he played for the Winnipeg Seniors, Peter was a very successful pitcher for an number of years on occasion he would join the Miami team in tournaments.
 Peter considers the 1954 winning against Transcona in the semi-finals on the senior league as a baseball highlight of his career, in the series he pitched.